MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 author: sdgilley
 ---

-# Fine-tune models in Azure AI Studio
+# Fine-tune models with Azure AI Foundry

 [!INCLUDE [feature-preview](../includes/feature-preview.md)]

-Fine-tuning retrains an existing large language model (LLM) by using example data.
-The result is a new, custom LLM that's optimized for the provided examples.
+Fine-tuning refers to customizing a pre-trained generative AI model with additional training on a specific task or new dataset for enhanced performance, new skills, or improved accuracy.
+The result is a new, custom GenAI model that's optimized based on the provided examples.

-This article can help you decide whether or not fine-tuning is the right solution for your use case.
-This article also describes how [Azure AI Studio](https://ai.azure.com) can support your fine-tuning needs.

-In this article, fine-tuning refers to *supervised fine-tuning*, not to continuous pretraining or reinforcement learning through human feedback (RLHF).
-Supervised fine-tuning is the process of retraining pretrained models on specific datasets.
-The purpose is typically to improve model performance on specific tasks or to introduce information that wasn't well represented when you originally trained the base model.
+Consider fine-tuning GenAI models to:
+- Scale and adapt to specific enterprise needs
+- Reduce hallucinations as tailored models are less likely to produce inaccurate or irrelevant responses
+- Enhance the model's accuracy for domain-specific tasks
+- Save time and resources with faster and more precise results
+- Get more relevant and context-aware outcomes as models are fine-tuned for specific use cases

+[Azure AI Foundry](https://ai.azure.com) offers several models across model providers enabling you to get access to the latest and greatest in the market.
+You can discover supported models for fine-tuning through our model catalog by using the **Fine-tuning tasks** filter and clicking into the model card to learn detailed information about each model.
+Specific models may be subjected to regional constraints, [view this list for more details](#supported-models-for-fine-tuning).

 ## Getting starting with fine-tuning